eda-ricercatore/gulyas-scripts/notes/skill-set.md

 	- Excellent communication skills, ability to tailor technical information for different audiences
 	- Strong sense of project ownership and personal responsibility
 + skill set:
-	- Design, build, evaluate, ship, and refine Neural Magic’s machine learning product including libraries, demos, and notebooks
+	- Design, build, evaluate, ship, and refine Neural Magic's machine learning product including libraries, demos, and notebooks
 	- Prototype and iterate on state of the art research against proprietary, in-house software
-	- Work closely with customers to understand specific needs, implementation details, and successful deployment using Neural Magic’s engine
+	- Work closely with customers to understand specific needs, implementation details, and successful deployment using Neural Magic's engine
 	- Collaborate with a cross functional team about market requirements, best practices and how machine learning is deployed in the wild
 	- Be a trusted advisor and partner, providing deep analysis of deep learning approaches, helping to define and conduct pilot tests
 	- Several years of experience working with Machine Learning in industry.
-Master’s or PhD degree in ML, computer science or math preferred.
+Master's or PhD degree in ML, computer science or math preferred.
 	- Solid knowledge of machine learning and deep learning fundamentals, in particular MLPs, Recommendation Systems, and CNNs
 	- Full stack experience of taking deep learning models from conception to production: writing, training, testing, and deploying models
 	- Proficient with Python and one or more deep learning frameworks such as Pytorch, Tensorflow, Caffe, MXNet, Keras, etc